 Note: having the Escape Campervan with us made picnicking super easy since it was equipped with kitchen tools, sink, refrigerator and stove.
 Totally awesome.

 Pickup location: for this Florida Gulf Coast road trip we picked up our Escape Campervan in Miami Beach.
 What better place to start an adventure?!
+The Miami Beach location has moved to Orlando now, which is actually even better for exploring more of Florida.

 If you’ve ever put sun block on a kid you know it can be a pain.
 The Florida sun is hot and it’s important to be protected.
 In addition to keeping our hats readily available, we were sure to use sunblock whenever we were hiking, swimming or just playing at the beach.